Performance Anxiety in Students

 "I don't know what's happening.
 My stomach hurts badly.
 I can't breathe, I can't stand.
 I am feeling very hot.
 Neither I want to do anything, nor go anywhere."

 "My hands are shaking, I can't write anything, I don't remember anything."

 These were the words of an "A+" student of an English school whom just a week before the examinations refused to appear for exams to the extent that he refused to come out of his bedroom.
 Started talking loud alone, pulling his hair, twisting fingers of right hand, stopped talking to anyone and stopped eating, sleeping, changing clothes, unable to communicate etc. Such a condition is a big concern of the present day scenario when the exams are approaching.
 Every child is under great pressure of fighting his own battle.
 On the other hand, parents are getting short of skills to handle such a situation.

-Experts call it Test anxiety "an uneasiness or tensions that can interfere or even impair a test- takers ability to think and perform on a test," states psychologist of Sam Houston State University Counseling Center.
-Test anxiety is a form of Performance anxiety refers to self-consciousness and anxiousness about the quality of one's performance- an awareness that hinders performance instead of helping.
+Test anxiety is "an uneasiness or tensions that can interfere or even impair a test- takers ability to think and perform on a test".
+Test anxiety is a form of Performance anxiety that refers to self-consciousness and anxiousness about the quality of one's performance- an awareness that hinders performance instead of helping.

 At times, it is inexplicable to state a reason for such an anxious attitude before or during an exam, especially for the bright and hardworking students.
 Students tend to become so nervous that when they face a blank sheet, their mind goes blank even if they are well prepared.
 Therefore, instead of going through all these pains, many times they would prefer to avoid such situations and fail.

 Peer pressure, competition among the peer group, high parental expectations, high self – expectations, high standards of educational systems, students' general attitude towards examination all contributes in generating such reactions.